rubenwardy/minetest_modding_book/_en/map/objects.md

 This is because the message isn't saved.
 Rather than saving everything in the entity table, Minetest gives you control over how to save things.
-Staticdata is a string which contains all of the custom information that needs to stored.
+Staticdata is a string which contains all the custom information that needs to stored.

 ```lua